-If you are keen to hear more about how we might recognise and co-manage hip and pelvic floor muscle dysfunction, we have an upcoming member-only lecture and discussion on this topic at our next Hip Academy meeting on 25th August.
+If you are keen to hear more about how we might recognise and co-manage hip and pelvic floor muscle dysfunction, you can access a recording of a recent lecture and discussion within Hip Academy.
+New members can access recordings of all past meetings.

 HIP ACADEMY MEETING TOPIC:

 The Hip & Pelvic Floor